Ultrasound Examination in Cats

 When will I know the results of the examination?

 Since an ultrasound study is performed in real time, the results of what is seen are known immediately.
-In some cases, the ultrasound images may be sent to a veterinary radiologist for further consultation.
+In some cases, the ultrasound images may be reviewed by an internal medicine specialist or sent to a veterinary radiologist for further consultation.
 When this occurs, the final report may not be available for a few days.

 Is the technique affordable?